Types of Coupons

 Generally electronic coupons are downloaded to an iphone so that the bar codes on the coupon can be scanned from the smart phone at the checkout counter.

 In some cases the electronic coupons may be available to print.

 Additionally, offers for coupon or discount codes may be available through retailers and manufacturers.

 Coupon or discount codes are most commonly used during the checkout process when buying items online.

 Coupon codes may be obtained in promotional emails received from retailers, various online coupon sites, through social media, or on a retailer’s website.

 A paper coupon is one that can be found on paper-type sources such as newspapers, on the outside or inside of food packages, store flyers, ads, and mailers.

 These generally come in the form of a “vendor/manufacturer” or “store coupon“.

-The difference between a vendor and store coupon is that the store name will be noted somewhere on the store coupon itself and generally can only be used at that store as opposed to a vendor coupon that may be used at any store that accepts coupons.
+The difference between a vendor and store coupon is that the store name should be noted somewhere on the store coupon itself and generally can only be used only at that store, as opposed to a vendor coupon that may be used at any store that accepts coupons.

 - A store may accept a competitor’s store coupon.